-- 4.9 This policy provides an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
+- 4.10 This policy provides an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
 In most cases an external avenue will not need to be utilised by a staff member wishing to report their concerns.
-Reporting externally should be a last resort; the OPCC has robust mechanisms in place to deal with concerns and staff are expected to use these existing channels. - 4.10 However, the OPCC recognises that there may be circumstances where staff may feel they wish to report matters to outside bodies. - 4.11 A qualifying disclosure made by a staff member to an external body, will be protected if the following tests are met: - a) The member reasonably believes that the information disclosed, and any allegation contained in it, are substantially true; - b) They do not make the disclosure for personal gain;
+Reporting externally should be a last resort; the OPCC has robust mechanisms in place to deal with concerns and staff are expected to use these existing channels. - 4.11 However, the OPCC recognises that there may be circumstances where individuals may feel they wish to report matters to outside bodies. - 4.11 A qualifying disclosure made by an individual to an external body, will be protected if the following tests are met: - a) The individual reasonably believes that the information disclosed, and any allegation contained in it, are substantially true;

-- c) One of the following applies: - At the time they make the disclosure, the staff member reasonably believes that they will be subjected to a detriment by the OPCC if they make a disclosure in one of the other ways described above; - ii) That the staff member has previously made a disclosure of substantially the same information to one of the other persons described above: - d) In all the circumstances of the case, it is reasonable for the staff member to make the disclosure. - 4.12 If the disclosure relates to a matter of an exceptionally serious nature, the test under (c) does not have to be met. - 4.13 The external organisations that can be approached to raise a concern are as follows: - A staff association - Internal audit - Audit Wales - Any other relevant professional or regulatory bodies, such as Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services or the Independent Office for Police Conduct.
+- b) They do not make the disclosure for personal gain; - c) One of the following applies: - i) At the time they make the disclosure, the individual reasonably believes that they will be subjected to a detriment by the OPCC if they make a disclosure in one of the other ways described above; - That the individual has previously made a disclosure of substantially the same information to one of the other persons described above; - d) In all the circumstances of the case, it is reasonable for the individual to make the disclosure. - 4.12 If the disclosure relates to a matter of an exceptionally serious nature, the test under (c) does not have to be met. - 4.13 The external organisations that can be approached to raise a concern are as follows: - A staff association - Internal audit - Audit Wales - Any other relevant professional or regulatory bodies, such as His Majesty's Inspectorate of Constabulary and Fire & Rescue Services or the Independent Office for Police Conduct.